 An Admin, the name itself reveals that we are having access to all data in our organization.
-But we are still facing some challenges while accessing the data, especially Teams.
-When it comes to compliance, we don’t know the exact place to find the Teams data.
+But, we still face some challenges while accessing the data, especially Teams.
+We don’t know the exact place to find the Teams data storage for compliance.

 So, here I guide you to extract the data among those services mainly for compliance purpose.

-Teams integrate different services to store their data because we have different types of communication modes within Teams.
+Teams integrate various services to securely store their data because we have different types of communication modes within Teams.
 They are

 - One-to-One chat (chat, file sharing, calls)